How to Create a Sales Plan: Tips, Examples & Free Sales Plan Template

 Want to build your own sales plan template that'll clarify your business plan and accelerate your growth?
 Grab the Sales Success Kit, including...

-...and more to help you set up strategic sales planning and goals for your team.
+...and more to help you set up strategic sales planning and quotas for your team.

 What’s in a Sales Plan?
-6 Elements to Plan & Structure Your Sales Strategy
+6 Elements Every Sales Plan Needs

 In basic terms, a sales plan template includes:

-Each part of the sales plan naturally works itself into the next, starting with your high-level goals, then taking into consideration market factors, and finally looking at who you know, and how to find more prospects to help hit your sales goals.
+Each part of the sales plan naturally works itself into the next, starting with your high-level goals, then considering market factors, and finally looking at who you know, and how to find more prospects to help hit your sales goals.

-Here are the key elements you’ll want to include in your sales plan.
+Here are the key elements to include in your plan:

 1. Mission Statement

 What gets your sales reps out of bed in the morning?
 What’s the clear mission that pushes your team to keep fighting for that win?

-Your mission statement is a concise statement of the ‘big picture’—the main idea and goal that you want to achieve.
+Your mission statement is a concise statement of the ‘big picture’—the main idea and goal you want to achieve.
 Think about your company mission and how the sales team forms part of that overarching goal.

 2. Sales Goals and Revenue Targets

 A sales plan must include achievable sales goals and the targets your sales reps will be working to reach.
-Use the results of previous years to tell you what's reasonably possible for your team to do.
+Use previous years' results to tell you what's reasonably possible for your team to do.
 Include specific metrics and KPIs, how these are performing currently, and what you plan to do to improve them.

 This may also include information about your product’s pricing, planned discounts, and how your team can focus on the right customers to get the most revenue possible.
 Link these sales goals to the business goals your company is working to achieve.

 3. Analysis of the Target Market

-Your sales plan should clearly identify your ideal customer profile, as well as information about the target market and demographic you plan to sell to.
+Your plan should clearly identify your ideal customer profile and information about the target market and demographic you plan to sell to.
 Are you breaking into a new market?
 Are you targeting small business or enterprise customers?
 Give a concise description of your target audience and the stakeholders you’ll need to sell to.